stormseed/daykeep-calendar-quasar/readme.md

 Each object needs to have a unique ID.
 The date time should be in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
 A value in the optional `timeZone` field will override the timezone.

+## Calendar event referencing

+Each calendar is given a random reference string so that we can distinguish between multiple calendars on a page.
+You can override this and pass in a string so that you can listen for events from that calendar.
+In this case, if we pass in the string `MYCALENDAR`, the Vue.js event `click-event-MYCALENDAR` would fire on the [global event bus](http://quasar-framework.org/components/global-event-bus.html) when a calendar event is clicked on.

 ## Custom event detail handling

 By default we use our own event detail popup when an event is clicked.
 You can override this and use your own by doing a few things: